| Recruitment Websites - The 'Must Have' Functionality That Many Don't

 be in your preferred format and will therefore increase

 the amount of time required to spend screening online applications.
+4. Online Profiler.
+Does your website offer candidates the ability to store

 and update their profile or contact details online?
 Why